-M.Sc in Machine Learning by Imperial College, London [Online, Via Coursera]: Apply Now!
+M.Sc in Machine Learning by Imperial College, London [Fully Online]: Apply Now!

-Imperial College, London is starting an online M.Sc programme in Machine Learning via the coursera platform.
+Imperial College, London is starting an online M.Sc programme in Machine Learning.

 Join a booming, in-demand field with a Master’s degree in Machine Learning from one of the top universities in the world.
 In this programme, you will develop an in-depth understanding of machine learning models, alongside invaluable practical skills and guided experience in applying them to real-world problems.